CCI-MOC/documentation/docs/source/Ceilometer-Installation-in-NE-Env..md

 ```
 Above is only an example of the endpoint creation, you should change the url, region and service name accordingly.

-##Install and configure ceilometer module:
+## Install and configure ceilometer module:

-###install package:
+### Install package:
 ```
 # yum install openstack-ceilometer-api openstack-ceilometer-collector openstack-ceilometer-notification openstack-ceilometer-central openstack-ceilometer-alarm python-ceilometerclient
 ```

-###Edit the /etc/ceilometer/ceilometer.conf file and complete the following actions:
+### Edit the /etc/ceilometer/ceilometer.conf file and complete the following actions:
 Uncomment these sections and edit them accordingly

 1.In the [database] section, configure database access:

 ```
 [database]